AkshayTembhekar21/RAGAI/README.md

 pip install -r requirements.txt
 (This requires pip and Python to be installed locally.)

+Setup
+1️⃣ Create a .env file in the same directory as the script and add your API keys:
+OPEN_API_KEY="your openAPI key"
+PINECONE_API_KEY="your pinecone API key" PINECONE_ENV="your pinecone environment"

 Usage
 1️⃣ Add a PDF named CFA.pdf in the working directory.
 2️⃣ Run the following command: